How to Stay Healthy While Flying

 Worried about the spread of germs and catching something on your next trip?
 Follow these 8 tips so you can sit back, relax, and enjoy your flight.

 We all know someone who flew home from vacation with an unexpected souvenir: a cold or virus.
 It may seem like flying can make you sick, but that’s not necessarily true.
+You can take precautions to help decrease your risks of catching something while on an airplane.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy